 The Tello app is simple to use and makes for a convenient method of getting the drone in the air with a simple twin-stick setup that should make for some remarkably responsive and easy flying with a range of up to 100m.

-In addition, the Ryze Tello is quite a tiny drone with it weighing just 80g.
+In addition, the Ryze Tello is quite a tiny drone weighing just 80g.
 A sturdy two-tone white and black plastic frame also means it looks rather nice too.

 At the other end of the scale comes the DJI Mavic 3, which is an incredible choice for enthusiasts and professionals alike.